ponylang/ponyc/README.md

 - MSVC >= 2015
 - XCode Clang >= 6.0

-When building from sources by default Pony uses LLVM as installed in you system or you may also build LLVM from sources.
+When building ponyc from sources the LLVM on your system installed is used by default.
+Optionally, you may also build ponyc with LLVM from [sources](#build-llvm-from-source).
 In either case the supported version of LLVM is 3.9.1 with experimental support for version 6.0.0.
 Versions other than LLVM 3.9.1 may result in decreased performance or crashes in generated applications.

-To build the LLVM sources:
+## Building ponyc using LLVM sources:

+### Prerequisites:

-- git >= 2.17 to compile LLVM from sources, other versions may work but this is what has been tested.
+- git >= 2.17, other versions may work but this is what has been tested.

+### Instructions:

 To compile Pony using LLVM sources on Linux add `-f Makefile-lib-llvm` to any of the examples below.
-For instance on Ubuntu the standard command line is simply `make` to build LLVM from sources the command line is `make -f Makefile-lib-llvm`.
+For instance on Ubuntu the standard command line is simply `make`, to build ponyc using LLVM from sources the command line is `make -f Makefile-lib-llvm`.
 Alternatively you can create a symlink from Makefile to Makefile-lib-llvm, `ln -sf Makefile-lib-llvm Makefile`, and no changes would be needed to the commands.
 You can specify `llvm_proj=llvm-6.0.0` on the command line and those sources will be used.
 For example `make -f Makefile-lib-llvm llvm_proj=llvm-6.0.0`.

 Typically you only need to build the LLVM sources once so the `make clean` target does not cause the LLVM sources to be rebuilt.
 To rebuild everything use `make -f Makefile-lib-llvm clean-all && `make -f Makefile-lib-llvm`.
 There is also a distclean target, `make -f Makefle-lib-llvm distclean`, which will remove the llvm sources and they will be retrieved from the ponylang/llvm repo.